yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2020/index.md

 ## The Big Changes

 This month brought us huge improvements to compatibility, fidelity and resource management.
-[bunnei](https://github.com/bunnei), our master of serendipity, fixed a softlock in `FINAL FANTASY VIII Remastered`.
+Our master of serendipity, [bunnei](https://github.com/bunnei), fixed a softlock in `FINAL FANTASY VIII Remastered`.
 What he didn’t know at the time is that this small fix also made `Super Smash Bros.
 Ultimate` playable.
 Thanks to this, you can now enjoy local multiplayer battles with your friends, either locally or even via Parsec!

 For quite a while, Nvidia Turing users (GTX 16 series and RTX 20 series GPUs) had to deal with several rendering bugs, like black and white terrain in `Fire Emblem: Three Houses`, or black areas in `Super Monkey Ball: Banana Blitz HD`.